Cwaterschoot/cwaterschoot.github.io/index.md

 ## About Me

 I am a postdoctoral researcher at the Department of Advances Computing Sciences (DACS) at Maastricht University.
 Previously, I was a PhD candidate at KNAW Meertens Instituut in Amsterdam and Utrecht University.
-My research looks at Group Recommender Systems, Natural Language Processing (NLP), group modelling and automatic summarization.
+My research interests include Group Recommender Systems, Natural Language Processing (NLP), group modelling and automatic summarization.

 I wrote my dissertation on hybrid content moderation of discussions hosted by online news outlets (comment sections).
 I created computational tools to support the content moderator in their tasks.
 Specifically, I looked at identifying 'good' or 'constructive' comments, which news outlets manually highlight to promote better discussions.
 You can read about my research [here](https://www.nemokennislink.nl/publicaties/ai-tilt-discussie-naar-hoger-niveau/) (Dutch).
 Furthermore, I studied how content moderators are currently working alongside AI-based tools as well as the opportunities for future collaboration.
 My PhD project was part of the larger Better-MODS project.